abhishekghoshh/linux-helper/linux-commands.md

 # 6 (read and write)
 # 7 (read, write, and execute)

+# r for read permission
+# w for write permission
+# x for execute permission
+# -= for no permission

 # chmod - change the permissions of a file or directory
 chmod <file-name> <file-mod>
 chmod +x <file-name>
 chmod 700 file.txt

+# Change mode of file to 775
+chmod 775 file

+# Recurs­ively chmod folder to 600
+chmod -R 600 folder

 # chown - change the owner of a file or directory
 chown <user-name> <file-name>

+# Change file owner to user and group to group
+chown user:group file

+# change the user as well as group for a file or directory
+chown user:group filename

 chown new_owner example.txt
 ```